 Reltio data-driven applications keep data safe and secure autonomously from an infrastructure and data management perspective, while also providing configurable options that track, audit and report on every click, view, update and merge of data across every source.
 Reltio has fine-grained, attribute-level tracking for every record stored.
 With full point-in-time query of information, and the ability to restore and revert values back to it’s original form, Reltio goes beyond any regulatory requirement dictated today.

-Rather than just meeting compliance needs, Reltio's modern data management Platform as a Service (PaaS) allows dynamic analysis of the data, with machine learning revealing relationships and opportunities that can proactively reduce violations, and also help you improve your customer engagement and satisfaction levels.
+Rather than just meeting compliance needs, Reltio’s Modern Data Management Platform as a Service (PaaS) allows continuous self-learning, dynamic analysis of the data, with machine learning revealing relationships and opportunities that can proactively reduce violations, and also help you improve your customer engagement and satisfaction levels.
 Taking mandated compliance and turning it into an opportunity to personalize, delight and exceed customer expectations.

 - Full certification of the Reltio Cloud platform backed by built-in audit and data lineage to support Accountability of businesses to demonstrate compliance including privacy impact assessments, key in healthcare data, in which the risks to an individual during the use of that data must be detailed

-- Comprehensive capture of all profile preferences allowing for segmentation to execute Profiling which relates to the need to obtain permission from individuals before any of their profile data is used to evaluate their behavior.
-Credit scores are an example of such profiling
+- Comprehensive capture of all profile preferences allowing for segmentation to execute Profiling, which relates to the need to obtain permission from individuals before any of their profile data is used to evaluate their behavior (e.g. credit scores)

 - Data breach notifications that dictate the minimum acceptable time periods upon which individuals or organizations must be notified when profiles containing their data is compromised